 The first known covered bridge on this site was erected in 1872-73 and named after Richard Green Sergeant, a farmer who operated the nearby Sergeant’s Mills.
 He was known locally as Green Sergeant.
 His father was Charles Sergeant, who bought the farm and mill from the heirs of Samuel Opdycke in 1805.
 Charles Sergeant was a veteran of the Revolution, and a successful miller and real estate speculator who died in 1833.

-Joe Smith and his wife Eleanor Stuart lived on farm on Sanford Road, Delaware Township.
-One of his descendants is Jeannette Smith of Delaware Township who has pictures of Mr. and Mrs. Smith.
+Joe Smith and his wife Eleanor Stuart (left) lived on a farm on Sanford Road, Delaware Township.
+One of his descendants is Jeannette Smith of Delaware Township who shared these pictures of Mr. and Mrs. Smith.
 Tradition says that “Uncle Joe” was highly respected, but his stern face shows that he also must have been pretty tough.

 One of the men who worked on the bridge was Peter Sibley, a ship’s carpenter from Vermont who lived about a mile south of the bridge along Lower Creek Road.
 Sibley, who was 72 years old in 1872, also needed to walk with a cane.
 That does not seem to have limited the work he did.
 Sibley was still around for the 1880 census.
 In almost all the previous census records he was called a ship’s carpenter, even while living in Delaware Township.